Curation on Google News

-The team focuses on 2 main areas of work:
+The team focuses on two main areas of work:

-- Source curation within the Newsstand tab, generally organized by seasonal events and promotions
+Source curation within the Newsstand tab, generally organised by seasonal events and promotions.

 How it works: Topics

-For these topics, the curation team provides additional structure -- such as sub-topics (e.g. in the case of an award show, sub-topics might include movies that are finalists for receiving an award), related items, and more.
-Importantly, the team only defines a structure -- all topics and sub-topics are then algorithmically populated with content.
+For these topics, the curation team provides additional structure, such as sub-topics (e.g. in the case of an award show, sub-topics might include films that are finalists for receiving an award), related items and more.
+Importantly, the team only defines a structure – all topics and sub-topics are then algorithmically populated with content.

 These topics are the sole instance of human curation within Google News.
 Curated topics can be found by searching Google News for related terms; they may also appear as suggestions in For You or Newsstand.